 When booking you choose a table number and that your table is yours for the whole session.
 This is great as you’ve got a base to leave your things at and no issues with trying to find a table when you want to eat or have a break.

 There aren’t loads of animals to see, but she enjoyed looking around the animal barn, once I’d managed to drag her away (literally!) from the play frame.
 You’ll get to see rabbits, guinea pigs, sheep, goats, a pig, cows and more.
-One of the cows is only 18 months old and she loved this one.
+They do animal interactions as part of the sessions too, like brushing the rabbits, guinea pig handling and cow grooming.

 There are plenty of options for food, both hot and cold.
 Plus a really great looking BBQ!
-I didn’t eat myself as our session ended at 12pm but my little one had one of the kids picnic boxes where you get to choose 5 items for £5.50.
+The food is really good, and probably the best I’ve seen at a farm park.
+On our last visit my little ones shared a kids picnic boxes where you get to choose 5 items for £6.50.

 Plus they have an outdoor kiosk selling ice cream 😋